-When the engine is off, the hour meter displays the number of hours of operation that have been logged on the machine.
+The hour meter displays the number of hours of operation that have been logged on the machine.

 Reference Bar

 When driving the machine, use the reference bar as a handle and a leverage point for controlling the machine.
 To ensure smooth, controlled operation, do not take both hands off the reference bar while operating the machine.